manojpawar94/goprograminghub/_posts/_problemsolving/06-LeetCode-06-Problem-Maximum-Subarray.md

 }
 ```

-The provided Java code is a solution to the "Maximum Subarray" problem.
+The above solution is for the "Maximum Subarray" problem.
 It efficiently finds the contiguous subarray with the largest sum within a given array `nums`.
 Here's how the code works:

 1. The `maxSubArray` function takes an integer array `nums` as input and returns an integer representing the maximum sum of a contiguous subarray.
 2. It initializes `maxSum` to the minimum possible value (`Integer.MIN_VALUE`) and `sum` to 0.